-You don’t need to go riding around to find things to do in Pai.
+You don’t need to leave the town to find things to do though.
 Simply taking it easy in the town can be a great experience.
-Its a good place to recharge your batteries and take a break from the fast pace that travel can often throw at you.
-In addition it’s a good spot to meet other backpackers too, should you be so inclined.
+Its a good place to recharge your batteries and take a break.
+Particularly from the fast pace that travel can often throw at you.
+In addition it’s a good spot to meet other backpackers too, its a very social place.

 The fantastic Pai Canyon is found 8km outside of town and is well worth the trip.
-It has some beautiful views and is a surprisingly challenge walk around (you’ll need to scramble up, down and over rocks if you decide to go for it – flip-flops ain’t gonna cut it here.
+It has some beautiful views and is a surprisingly challenge walk around.
+You’ll need to scramble up, down and over rocks if you decide to go for it – flip-flops ain’t gonna cut it here.

 There isn’t much shade so either head here early morning or late evening when you can watch the sunset.
 Its a great place for the latter, so i’d recommend heading out later afternoon.

 The White Buddha

 There are a few around Pai that can be reached by motorbike or on tours.
 Both shown below and within a short distance from Pai, by motorbike or tour.
 They are great for relaxing for an afternoon.

 There are a couple of Hot Springs near Pai worth visiting, and as with the waterfalls both can be done by motorbike or on a tour.

 Tha Pai Hot Springs are the more expensive option, featuring levels of pools where you can bathe (not in the top ones though!).
 It’s over a large area and there are changing facilities and toilets.